 See also Georgina and her Sisters.

-In the 1871 census, Laurentia's profession is given as ' Reader at Newspaper Officer'.
+In the 1871 census, the family are living in Cottage Road, Paddington.
+Laurentia's profession is ' Reader at Newspaper Officer'.

-In the 1881 census , she is living at 1 Westbury Terrace, unmarried; 'Author Corrector Of Press', still living with her parents and sisters.
+In the 1881 census, at 1 Westbury Terrace, unmarried, her profession is 'Author Corrector Of Press', still living with her father and sisters.

-In the 1901 census, Laurentia, 54, is still living with her sister Edith in the 'Civil Parish of St Andrew & St George The Martyr'.
+In the 1901 census, Laurentia, 54, is still living with her sister Edith but now they have moved to Queen'sSquare.
+And Laurentia has metamorphosed into Laurie Lansfeldt.

-In the UCL Bloomsbury Project it is stated that in Queen's Square (also known as Devonshire Square), in 1901, "the Christian mystic novelist Laurie Lansfeldt shared no. 2 with the journalist and author Edith Stewart Drewry."
+The UCL Bloomsbury Project observes that in Queen's Square (also known as Devonshire Square), in 1901, "the Christian mystic novelist Laurie Lansfeldt shared no. 2 with the journalist and author Edith Stewart Drewry."

 In the 1910 Electoral Roll, Laurie Lansfeldt is living in 250 Portsdown Rd.

-Laurentia is not found in the 1911 census, but her three sisters are living in 250 Portsdown Rd at the time.
+In the 1911 census Laurie Lansfeldt and her three sisters are living in 250 Portsdown Rd